 What was the European response to When Everything Feels Like the Movies?

 It was interesting, the conversation around the work really centred around class in a way that it didn’t in Canada.
 I think there was a lot of discussion about the content, and the type of youth I was depicting, but it wasn’t exactly contextualized.
 In Europe, I think the class system is so much more defined, and of interest to people.
 I found that the reviews and the interviews I had there really centred around the class I was depicting, and touched a bit on my own background and how the story came from that place.
-It was really interesting to me because that was a conversation I hadn’t had in Canada in the United States.
+I’m literally Zoolander—I grew up working class with a nickel miner father.

 And then you have Kens, which is a completely different setting.
 You set it in a fictional place, but it feels very Beverly Hills.